BTSpaniel/Garry-s-Mod-Texture-Modification-Tool/README.md

 - Shows detailed progress during updates

 ## Version History

+### v1.3.2 (2025-04-24)
+- Hotfix for stability issues in the SWEP detector module
+- Improved error handling for edge cases
+- Fixed potential memory leaks in texture processing

 ### v1.3.1 (2025-04-24)
 - Fixed indentation issues in SWEP detector module that were breaking the GUI